 Please see below for a number of frequently asked questions from a specific category.
 Simply select one of the questions of interest, the answer will then appear below.
 For the complete list of categories please visit the main FAQs page.

-Records may be in various formats, including paper, electronic, or stored on recordable media such as CD-ROM or DVD.
-It is up to each establishment to determine the best storage method for their records.
+Records may be retained in various formats, such as paper or electronic forms.
+It is up to each establishment to determine the best format and storage method for their records.

-Establishments in the human application sector should refer to the HTA’s Guide to Quality and Safety Assurance for Tissues and Cells for Patient Treatment for specific requirements for record retention.
+Establishments licensed in the ODT sector should refer to the HTA's Guide to the Quality and Safety of Organs Intended for transplantation: A documentary framework for specific requirements for record retention.

-The HTA endorses the most up to date guidance from the Royal College of Pathologists, The retention and storage of pathological records and specimens.
-This document is available on the Royal College of Pathologists’ website.
+The HTA endorses the most up to date guidance from the Royal College of Pathologists: The retention and storage of pathological records and specimens.

-Additionally, where HTA-licensed post mortem establishments are part of an NHS Trust, consideration should be given to the above general advice for NHS Trusts.
+Additionally, where HTA-licensed Post Mortem establishments are part of an NHS Trust, consideration should be given to the general advice for NHS Trusts.

 Records that enable traceability must be maintained at least until the tissue has been disposed of.
-Staff at HTA-licensed establishments should refer to the Documentation and Record Keeping section of the HTA’s code of practice on Anatomical examination.
+Staff at HTA-licensed establishments should refer to the Documentation and Record Keeping section of the HTA’s Code of Practice C on Anatomical Examination.

 Records that enable traceability must be maintained until the tissue has been disposed or reaches an age when it falls outside the Human Tissue Act 2004 (i.e. more than 100 years old).
 For temporary exhibitions where relevant material will be exported rather than disposed of, it is acceptable that traceability records are exported with the exhibition once the HTA licences have been revoked.

-Staff at HTA-licensed establishments in the public display sector should refer to the Governance and Quality Systems section of the HTA’s code of practice on Public display.
+Staff at HTA-licensed establishments in the public display sector should refer to the Governance and Quality Systems section of the HTA’s Code of Practice D on Public Display.

 If there is no overarching records retention policy in place at the establishment, the Designated Individual should ensure that relevant policies and procedures are put in place.
 These should be in line with the establishment’s own internal requirements.
 Retention schedules are to be made available to the HTA on inspection or as otherwise requested in writing or by Directions.